tysonvanburen/quiz/ruby_quiz_1.md

 demo["Graham"] = demo.fetch("Graham",0) + 1

-34. What are 2 valid datatypes of keys for a hash? strings, and
+34. What are 2 valid datatypes of keys for a hash? strings, array

 35. What is a writer method?
-attr_writer. assignes a value
+attr_writer. assignes a value to a attribute

 36. What is a reader method?
-attr_reader. returns a value
+attr_reader. returns a value to a attribute

 37. There are 4 types of variables.
 What are they? instance variable, local variable, global variable, class variable